 - Aquatic bed

 - Emergent

 - Scrub-shrub

 - Forested

 - Multiple strata within the Forested class.
-Do the areas mapped as a Cowardin Forested class have at least three out of the five strata (canopy, sub-canopy, shrubs, herbaceous, moss/ground-cover)?
+Do the areas mapped as a Cowardin Forested class have at least three out of the five strata (canopy, sub-canopy, shrubs, herbaceous, moss/groundcover)?

-NOTE 1: Each plant class has to cover more than 1⁄4 ac, or if the wetland unit is smaller than 2.5 ac, the threshold is 10% of the area of the unit.
+NOTE 1: Each plant class has to cover more than 1⁄4 ac if the wetland unit is 2.5 ac or larger, or if the wetland unit is smaller than 2.5 ac, the threshold is 10% of the area of the unit.
 Cowardin plant classes are distinguished on the basis of the uppermost layer of plants (forest, shrub, etc.) that provides more than 30% surface cover within the area of its distribution (see Section 5.2).